thebigcrafter/oh-my-pmmp/README.md

 <a href="https://www.jetbrains.com/community/opensource/#support"><img src="https://resources.jetbrains.com/storage/products/company/brand/logos/jb_beam.svg" alt="JetBrains Logo (Main) logo."><a/>

 [JetBrains](https://jetbrains.com), the creator of the PhpStorm, supports oh-my-pmmp with one of their [Open Source Licenses](https://www.jetbrains.com/community/opensource/#support).
-PhpStorm is the recommended IDE for working with oh-my-pmmp, and most of the thebigcrafter developers is using it.
+PhpStorm is the recommended IDE for working with PocketMine-MP in general and oh-my-pmmp in particular, and most of the thebigcrafter developers is using it.

 # License